atul2501/Webscrping-model-corient/README.md

 same phone are never merged just because their model text matches (this was caught and fixed during live testing — see `test_different_colour_creates_separate_variant_not_fuzzy_merged`).

+The boundary-splitting step that turns a genuinely concatenated title like `"iphone17pro"` into `"iphone 17 pro"` was, at first, also firing inside already-correct short model codes that plenty of Android brands write with no space of their own — Samsung's `"S24"`, `"A56"`, `"M14"` and so on — turning `"Galaxy A56"` into `"Galaxy A 56"` and splitting what should have been one variant into two differently-spelled ones.
+It now only splits a token whose leading letters run to 3+ characters (a real word, not a 1-2 letter series prefix) — see `test_short_model_code_prefix_is_not_split_from_its_digits`.

 ## EMI and offer logic